DIY Wood Joinery Techniques

 This is the same as the basic butt joint above, but with the addition of a triangle block glued to the inside for reinforcement.
 This technique is used frequently for table tops and chair seats when building furniture to keep those joints square while under stress from use.

 A simple form of this technique is a face to face union of two pieces of lumber.
-Alternately, both pieces can be cut to form a notched-lap joint.
-With the notched technique, each piece is cut to remove half its thickness, creating two mating pieces.
+Alternately, one or both pieces can be cut to form a lapped joint.
+A half-lap joint is made when one of the mating pieces is cut and laid across the other uncut piece.
+A notched-lap (pictured here) is made when each piece is cut to remove half its thickness, creating two mating pieces.
 Glue is applied to the two notches which are then overlapped and clamped until dry.
 Often screws are added to this joint to improve strength.

 Here two pieces of wood are each cut at complementary angles.
 For example, two 45° angles are joined to create a 90° union for building a frame or box.
 To join two boards at any angle with a miter joint, divide the angle by 2.
 For example, to joint boards at an angle of 140°, cut each at 70°.